-Not strangers to building, The Gunn’s had already added an extension and built a double garage on their previous home.
+Mr & Mrs Gunn stumbled across an advert from Savills for a derelict cottage in the Hunts Post.
+Not strangers to building, the Gunn’s had already added an extension and built a double garage on their previous home.
 They had always been interested in building their own home so when they saw the advert, they started looking into it more seriously.

-The plot had been built on pre 1864 and was a small holding including beer outbuildings etc. The Gunn’s decided to take a look at it although at this stage they were unsure about where to live and what they wanted to do.
-They had just cleared their mortgage in July of that year but having seen the plot, they couldn’t resist so it was off to the bank in September to apply for a new mortgage!
+The plot had been built on pre-1864 and was a smallholding including beer outbuildings etc. The plot became available due to the owner passing away.
+She was an animal loving widow who, it transpired in her will, had left her estate to four different animal charities.
+The home then remained vacant for 18 months.
+The Gunn’s decided to take a look at it although at this stage they were unsure about where to live and what they wanted to do.
+They had just cleared their mortgage but having seen the plot, they couldn’t resist so it was off to the bank to apply for a new mortgage!

+The builders they chose to use had recently finished building a Scandia-Hus house and came highly recommended.
+The Gunns were delighted with their choice.
 The first job was to get rid of the existing cottage, which Savills had advised would cost approximately £6,000 to demolish.
 However, the Gunns were approached by somebody who wanted the materials from the cottage.
 They agreed that they could keep them if they knocked it down for free.

-They managed to get the living space they were after As soon as you enter the living room you are greeted by a stunning inglenook fireplace.
+The Gunns moved into their completed beautiful home and were totally enamoured with it.
+As soon as you enter the living room you are greeted by a stunning inglenook fireplace.
 They managed to keep a brick from the original cottage, which had a cat’s paw print in and included that in the brickwork.
-Other rooms include a large study, cloakroom with automatic lighting, beautiful kitchen and utility room, a dining room with curves creating an usual but intriguing quality and clever use of feature lighting.
+Other rooms include a large study, cloakroom with automatic lighting, beautiful kitchen and utility room, a dining room with curves creating an unusual but intriguing quality and clever use of feature lighting.
 The second floor contains the master bedroom with a glamorous marbled en-suite, two further large bedrooms and a large family bathroom.